umarkhtabte/umarkhtabte/README.md

 - 🌐 LinkedIn: [linkedin.com/in/umarkhtab](https://www.linkedin.com/in/rao-umar-a6b96317b)
 - 🌍 Portfolio: [umarkhtab.dev](https://umarkhtab.dev)

-Feel free to connect with me or explore my repositories to see more of my work!

 ---

 [![Umar's GitHub Stats](https://github-readme-stats.vercel.app/api?username=umarkhtabte&show_icons=true&hide_title=true&count_private=true&include_all_commits=true&hide=prs&bg_color=0d1117&text_color=c9d1d9&title_color=58a6ff&icon_color=58a6ff)](https://github.com/umarkhtabte)

+---

+Feel free to connect with me or explore my repositories to see more of my work.
+I’m always open to collaboration and new opportunities!

+---

+> "Code is like humor.
+When you have to explain it, it’s bad." - Cory House
+> "Programming is like fun.
+Play it like a game" - Cory House